This entry covers the following subjects:

 The Daily Record covers Maryland legal news.
 Current articles and a searchable archive back to July 7, 2000 are available on the Record web site.
 Lexis has articles from 1995 to the present, with a few issues missing from 1997 and 1998 (MD;DLYREC) Westlaw has articles from August 1991 to April 1999, then from November 2002 to the present (DAILYREC).
 The Enoch Pratt index, discussed above, includes selected Daily Record articles from 1987-1989.

 The Maryland Bar Journal is published by the Maryland State Bar Association and sent to all MSBA members.
-The Tables of Contents are posted free back to 1999.
+The Tables of Contents for the past few years are posted free online.
 Full text articles are available on Westlaw (back to 2000) and WilsonWeb (back to 1999).

 The leading business newspapers are the Daily Record (discussed above) and the Baltimore Business Journal.
 For better searching, Lexis has articles from January 2006 to the present (NEWS;BALTBJ) and a historical database with articles from 1986 though November 26, 2004 (NEWS;BUSDTL).
 The Enoch Pratt index, discussed above, includes selected BBJ articles from 1987-1989.